Review of 2018 Medical Office Software

 We like Tenrox’s dedication to security.
 The company has received certifications from SO-27001 and the AICPA, and it is ideal for project management when the goal is to create systems that produce maximum profitability.
 (Read our full review here.)

 Google G-Suite has evolved considerably from its free edition roots.
-You can now upgrade to the more full-featured G-Suite for just $4.17 per month, per user, if you commit to a year-long subscription.
+You can now upgrade to the more full-featured G-Suite for just $5 per month, per user, or slightly less if you commit to a year-long subscription.
 This software is highly familiar for many users, and it has received numerous security certifications from organizations ranging from ISO-27017 to HIPAA.

 Your team might already use Google Docs, Gmail, or other G-Suite products.
 But if you want to put PHI on their system, to protect your practice and to remain HIPAA-compliant, you will want to sign a Business Associate Agreement (BAA) with Google.
 This document requires Google to notify the administrator in the event of a breach and to take other steps to protect personal health information, or PHI, as HIPAA defines it.